Now departing 21 October 2022

-Join Prof. Mark Smith on this extensive exploration of ancient Egypt beginning with the pyramids at Giza, the Step Pyramid at Sakkara and the new Grand Egyptian Museum, due to open in 2020.
+Join Prof. Mark Smith on this extensive exploration of ancient Egypt beginning with the pyramids at Giza, the Step Pyramid at Sakkara and the new Grand Egyptian Museum, which after many delays is scheduled to open in Spring 2022.

 Then, deviating from the tourist trail, visit lesser known pyramids at Dahshur, Meidum and Hewara, and take a 4×4 safari to Wadi al Hitan, a UNESCO World Heritage site where fossil whale remains have been found in the desert.
 Continue to the little-visited Middle Kingdom tombs at Beni Hasan.

 A highlight of the tour is a specially arranged visit to Tel el Amarna, where Prof Kemp of the Cambridge Amarna excavation has invited us.
 Later explore Abydos, site of the memorial temple of Seti I, and Dendera’s Hathor temple.

 Finally, see the temples in Luxor and the spectacular tombs of the Valley of the Kings.
 An optional Nile cruise to Aswan as well as private extensions are available for those who have more time.

 - Journey from Cairo to Luxor, visiting off-the-beaten-track sites, as well as the tombs and temples in Luxor

 - Enjoy a behind-the-scenes visit to the Great Palace in Tel el Amarna, where archaeologist Professor Barry Kemp will reveal the team’s work uncovering this pivotal site

 - Learn about the evolution of pyramid construction during visits to contrasting pyramids from different periods